 Calaveras Big Trees State Park

 In 1852, August T. Dowd discovered the first specimens of the giant sequoias while tracking a bear through the forest.
 Once the world knew about the largest living things in existence, demand was immediate.
 Tourists began arriving at the Calaveras North Grove by 1853 which later became part of the Calaveras Big Trees State Park.
 Once home to the largest specimen to date, the 2000-year-old Pioneer Cabin Tree fell during a storm in 2017.
 Even with this historic tower sadly gone, you’ll still understand why this is the oldest tourist attraction in California as you peer up at these wondrous behemoths.
 The North Grove Trail, open year-round, is stroller and wheelchair friendly and gives close access to the giant sequoias.
 The South Grove, a 5-hour round-trip hike has the greatest abundance of giant sequoias, including the largest in the park.

 Yosemite’s Most Secluded Groves

 Massive, ancient giant sequoias live among three groves in Yosemite National Park.
 While the most visited grove is the Mariposa Grove of the Giant Sequoias, as it’s the easiest to get to and has the largest number of mature sequoias, the Merced & Tuolumne Groves offer you the most seclusion.
 Taking around three hours, both of these 3-mile round trip hikes have a 600-700 foot elevation gain and offer a chance to see these wonders in a peaceful environment.
-NOTE: The Mariposa Grove will reopen to the public on June 15th after a massive $40 million restoration.
+NOTE: Mariposa Grove reopened to the public on June 15th, 2018 after a massive $40 million restoration.